 - A. The Board has delegated to the CIO the authority to select and terminate all investment managers of the Plan subject to constraints and parameters contained herein.
-Such authority shall be further subject to Manager Selection, Retention, Evaluation & Termination Procedures ("Procedures"), approved by the CIO, that provide more detailed constraints and parameters. - B. It is the Board's intention that the CIO shall have the necessary authority and resources to effectively select, retain, evaluate, and terminate investment managers with the exception of co-investments (due to the investment concentration risk of co-investments).
-This exception does not pertain to funds where an external manager has discretion. - C. Accordingly, the CIO shall have the authority to: - 1.
-Manage the Investment Personnel of the System, including: - Recommending to the CEO the appointment and duties of all professional, technical, and clerical employees of the Investment Division; - b.
-Directing and supervising all Investment Personnel on a day-to-day basis; and
+Such authority shall be further subject to Manager Selection, Retention, Evaluation & Termination Procedures ("Procedures"), approved by the CIO, that provide more detailed constraints and parameters. - B. It is the Board's intention that the CIO shall have the necessary authority and resources to effectively select, retain, evaluate, and terminate investment managers with the exceptions of venture capital and co-investments (due to the nascent nature of the venture capital program and investment concentration risk of co-investments).
+The Venture Capital program shall be approved by the Investment Committee and the Board prior to its implementation.
+These exceptions do not pertain to funds where an external manager has discretion. - C. Accordingly, the CIO shall have the authority to: - 1.
+Manage the Investment Personnel of the System, including: - Recommending to the CEO the appointment and duties of all professional, technical, and clerical employees of the Investment Division;

-- c.
-Evaluating all Investment Personnel and managing their professional development. - 2.
-Select and terminate investment consultants to assist in the selection, retention, evaluation, and termination of investment managers. - a.
+- Directing and supervising all Investment Personnel on a day-to-day basis; and - Evaluating all Investment Personnel and managing their professional development. - Select and terminate investment consultants to assist in the selection, retention, evaluation, and termination of investment managers. - a.
 The CIO may use the services of the general investment consultant appointed by the Board.
 Alternatively, if the services of the general consultant can be unbundled to separate manager research services, the CIO may select a consultant(s) of his or her choice to carry out manager research services that would otherwise have been included in the general investment consultant scope of services. - b.
 The CIO shall ensure that the total fees and expenses associated with the consultants he or she selects are reasonable and shall provide a report of such fees and expenses to the Investment Committee and the Board on at least a quarterly basis. - c.
-While the CIO shall have the authority to select and terminate investment consultants to assist staff in selecting, retaining, evaluating and terminating investment managers, the Board shall approve all contracts with investment consultants selected by the CIO to ensure such contracts reflect fair and reasonable value for the Plan. - 3.
-Delegation of authority to the CIO to select and terminate investment managers reflects the Board's desire to: - a.
-Promote efficiency and effectiveness in the manager selection and termination processes; - b.
-Focus the Board's time and attention on investment policy, asset allocation, and oversight, rather than manager selection and termination; and - c.
-Establish clear accountability on the part of the CIO and investment staff for manager selection, retention, evaluation, and termination.
+While the CIO shall have the authority to select and terminate investment consultants to assist staff in selecting, retaining, evaluating and terminating investment managers, the Board shall approve all contracts with investment consultants selected by the CIO to ensure such contracts reflect fair and reasonable value for the Plan. - Delegation of authority to the CIO to select and terminate investment managers reflects the Board's desire to: - a.
+Promote efficiency and effectiveness in the manager selection and termination processes; - Focus the Board's time and attention on investment policy, asset allocation, and oversight, rather than manager selection and termination; and - Establish clear accountability on the part of the CIO and investment staff for manager selection, retention, evaluation, and termination.